Apart from the classic cars as taxis, you see people and goods with creative transport in Havana.

 Those I saw from my balcony in central Havana varied.

-Most had a similar shape and size – but the materials from which they were made were showed the official/unofficial 're-cycling' that is continually going on in Cuba.
+Most had a similar shape and size – but the materials from which they were made were showed the official/unofficial 're-cycling' that is continually going on in Cuba - and especially in cities like Havana.

-If not you may be left to set your own price as to what is fair - and what you think is fair is usually way higher than what the price would have been as I discovered after riding with my Cuban friends along a route which I had previously taken alone.
+If not, you may be left to set your own price as to what is fair - and what you think is fair is usually way higher than what the price would have been.
+This I discovered after riding with my Cuban friends along a route which I had previously taken alone.

 Plaza de la Revolución – Revolution Square - is a something you must see, but for me it is one of the less attractive tourist destinations in Havana.